terencesaw86/TrollVNC/README.md

 ### Keep-Alive (Prevent Sleep)

 Use `-A` to periodically send a harmless dummy key event to keep the device awake while clients are connected.

-- Active only when at least one client is connected; automatically stops when the last client disconnects.
-- Set `-A 0` (or omit) to disable.
-Shorter intervals may increase battery usage.

 ## Wheel/Scroll Tuning